 - See Bangkok by night with a tuk-tuk tour

 - Marvel at the magnificent 18th-century Grand Palace.

 - Visit one of the oldest and largest temples in Bangkok, Wat Pho, the Temple of the Reclining Buddha.

-- Unwind after a long day at Adhere the 13th, a small blues bar with a great atmosphere and relaxed vibe.
+- Unwind after a long day at Adhere the 13th, a small jazz bar with a great atmosphere and relaxed vibe.

 - See Wat Phra Kaew, the Temple of the Emerald Buddha, the most valued temple in Thailand.

 - Admire the detail at the brilliant and opulent Wat Bowonniwet Vihara, a temple known for its stunning gold interior.

 - Catch a match at Rajadamnern Thai Boxing Stadium.

 Bangkok’s party scene is nothing short of epic, and the city’s dedicated nightlife area Khao San Road is a haven for backpackers looking to dance the night away and enjoy a non-stop party.